 Autonomy

 The paradox of cloud adoption is that vendors lock you into their infrastructure by deliberately making it complex and expensive to migrate.
-Multicloud networking is essential for avoiding vendor lock-in and maintaining autonomy over one’s infrastructure.
+Multicloud networking is essential for avoiding this lock-in and maintaining autonomy over one’s infrastructure.

-First, multicloud networking allows organizations to use multiple vendors for different workloads.
+It allows organizations to use multiple vendors for different workloads.
 This way, if one vendor raises prices or experiences an outage, businesses can simply switch to another provider without incurring significant costs.

 Less disaster prone